LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   | *commandName* --help

-Note the double dash above: This sometimes works for concise help on a Mac while you can genrally get immensely detailed help overload on a Mac from
+Note the double dash above: This sometimes works for concise help on a Mac while you can generally get immensely detailed help overload on a Mac from

    man *commandName*